Richmond Hill (TV series)

-Richmond Hill is an Australian prime time television soap opera made in 1988 by the Reg Grundy Organisation for the Ten Network.
+Richmond Hill is an Australian prime time television soap opera broadcast by Network Ten made in 1988 by the Reg Grundy Organisation.
 It was devised by Reg Watson who also created Neighbours.
 It debuted on 27 January 1988 in a two-hour episode on Network 10 at 7.30pm.
 The series was only moderately successful and was cancelled on 22 June 1988.
 A total of 92 episodes were produced.
 As of March 2021, there has been no DVD Release of Richmond Hill.

 Synopsis

 Whereas the TV soap Neighbours was set in suburban Melbourne, this series was set in a small fictional Australian country town near Sydney and most of the scenes revolved around the local police station, a real estate agency, and local pub.
-The serial drew comparisons to the hugely popular Seven Network soap operas, A Country Practice and Cop Shop.
+The serial therefore drew comparisons to the Seven Network series, A Country Practice and Cop Shop.
 The programme was produced in Sydney, some location shooting took place in Mona Vale, New South Wales.
 Connie Ryan's house in the series was in Berryman Street, North Ryde NSW.

+The cast was made up of experienced TV soap actors in a bid to secure immediate success.